IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/notifications/create-a-notification-panel.md

 - [`NotificationFragment`](TTIVI_PLATFORM_API)
 - [`NotificationViewModel`](TTIVI_PLATFORM_API)

-TomTom IndiGO provides clients different ways for the notification creation.
+TomTom Digital Cockpit provides clients different ways for the notification creation.
 You can either use:

 - [`StockNotificationPanel`](TTIVI_PLATFORM_API) to create a notification;
 - or implement a [`NotificationPanel`](TTIVI_PLATFORM_API) yourself.